by John Vonhof

 - Critique – If you primarily want an honest evaluation of your writing, its marketability, and to learn how you can sharpen your writing.
 You may receive a line-by-line critique of three to five pages, some general editorial pointers, and sometimes direction on places where you might submit the manuscript for publication.

-- Editorial Review – If you want to discover if a publishing house or magazine would be interested in publishing your manuscript or if an agent might like to represent you, request an editorial review.
+- Editorial Review – If you want to learn if a publishing house or magazine would be interested in publishing your manuscript or if an agent might like to represent you, request an editorial review.

 - A manuscript for pre-submission consists of: